dev-cetera/df_safer_dart/ARTICLE.md

 - Was the computation to get this value successful, or did it fail?
 - Is the value available now, or will it arrive in the future?

-A monad provides a simple, consistent API to chain operations together.
+An outcome provides a simple, consistent API to chain operations together.
 The box itself manages the context.
 If something goes wrong — a value is missing or an operation fails — **the chain is automatically short-circuited, and the failure context is passed along instead.**

-## The Three Core Monads You Need to Know
+## The Three Core Outcomes You Need to Know

-While you can build your own, a library like [df_safer_dart](https://pub.dev/packages/df_safer_dart) on pub.dev provides these monadic types out of the box, seamlessly linked and ready to use.
+While you can build your own, a library like [df_safer_dart](https://pub.dev/packages/df_safer_dart) on pub.dev provides these outcome types out of the box, seamlessly linked and ready to use.
 Let’s explore the three fundamental types it offers.

-### 1. The `Option` Monad: Eliminating null and `if (x != null)`
+### 1. The `Option` Outcome: Eliminating null and `if (x != null)`

-The `Option` monad tackles the problem of null.
-Instead of a value that can be `T` or `null` an `Option` can be one of two things:
+The `Option` outcome tackles the problem of null.
+Instead of a value that can be `T` or `null`, an `Option` can be one of two things:

-`Some`: A box containing a value of type `T`.
+- `Some`: A box containing a value of type `T`.
-`None`: A box representing the absence of a value.
+- `None`: A box representing the absence of a value.

 **Why is this better than null?** Because the type system forces you to deal with the absence.
 No more “**Error: Unexpected null value**” or **NoSuchMethodError**.
 You must open the box to get the value!